Carlos de la Garza: Texas Revolution

 Tejano-Mexican residents of the area were troubled by land speculation of the empresarios, feeling threatened by the influx of the Anglo settlers taking over lands held by their families, many for several generations.
 With many friends among the settlers, De La Garza opposed revolution on the grounds that it would strain relations between neighbors.
 Presidio commander James Fannin targeted Carlos Rancho under the suspicion of harboring Mexican spies.
 Private homes were likewise looted under orders from Fannin.
 During the events of the Battle of Goliad, rancheros such as Garza offered fleeing Goliad residents food and shelter on their lands.

 Many ranchers and citizens in the area wanted retaliation.
 They subsequently organized the Victoriana Guardes as a coalition of Tejanos and Karankawa Indians, employing the fighting skills of Spanish lancers.
 Garza was chosen as the captain.
 As scouts for José de Urrea at the Battle of Coleto, they ran guerilla tactics against Fannin.
 The Texian surrender at Coleto Creek led to the Palm Sunday Goliad massacre of the captured soldiers.
-De la Garza, considered and honest broker by both sides, was successful in pleading on behalf of his Anglo neighbors who fought with Fannin in the skirmish; their lives were spared by Lt.
+De la Garza, considered and honest broker by both sides, was successful in pleading on behalf of his Anglo neighbors who fought with Fannin in the skirmish, including his friend and neighbor, Nicholas Fagan; their lives were spared by Lt.
 Colonel José Nicolás de la Portilla.
 The spirit of his defense was returned in kind by his neighbors after the Texian victory at Battle of San Jacinto.
 The command to slaughter the prisoners of war came directly from General and President of the Centralist Republic of Mexico, Antonio Lopez de Santa Anna.
 When Republic of Texas Secretary of War Thomas Jefferson Rusk began reprisals against Mexican Tejanos and Mexican sympathizers, he ordered Garza deported.
 The order was never successfully carried out due to a defense mounted by Garza's neighbors.